Snowden hits back against critics of NSA leaks

 He denied press reports that his son was a high school dropout, saying that after a lengthy illness at the start of his sophomore year, his son enrolled in community college and eventually got a high school equivalency degree.

-(Additional reporting by Mark Hosenball, Jackie Frank and Patricia Zengerle; Writing by John Whitesides; Editing by Karey Van Hall and Tim Dobbyn)
+(Additional reporting by Mark Hosenball, Jackie Frank and Patriciz Zengerle; Writing by John Whitesides; Editing by Karey Van Hall and Tim Dobbyn)